WebRegion/webregion.github.io/certifications.md

-    {% assign certifications = site.certifications | sort: 'date' %}
+    {% assign certifications1 = site.certifications | sort: 'date' %}
-    {% for certificate in certifications %}
+    {% for certificate in certifications1 %}

+1